 Cudjoe™, the wise and benevolent Myalman of the Maroons, wanted to honor the peace treaty signed between their ancestors and the colonial British by living in genuine peace.
 For Quaco, the militant Obeahman, his ancestor’s victory over their oppressors, and the terms of the peace treaties weren’t enough for the terrible atrocities his people suffered.
 He strongly felt that the enemy should answer for all their crimes.

-To protect their people and their sacred, communal land, Cudjoe and Quaco called on the support of the Gods and the Spirits of their ancestors, who in turn, gifted the brothers with the knowledge of their ancestral magic; Myal (good magic) and Obeah (malignant magic).
-The brothers also relied on the abosom, the lower deities or spirits.
+To protect their people and their sacred, communal land, Cudjoe and Quaco called on the support of the Gods and the Spirits of their ancestors, who in turn, gifted the brothers with the knowledge of their ancestral magic; Myal and Obeah.
+The brothers also relied on the abosoms, the lower deities or spirits.

 During the slave era, the Jamaican Maroons relied on the spirits of their ancestors for protection against their oppressors.
 Myal and Obeah represented cultural resistance for the Maroons against the beliefs of their oppressors who feared the supernatural powers of the African Obeahmen (Sorcerer) and Myalmen (Wizard/Healer/Seer).
 Labeled ‘Maroon’ (wild runaway slaves) by their captors, the Jamaican Maroons practiced Myal and Obeah to survive their affliction.
 Health conditions during the slave era were abysmal.
 Myalmen, Obeahmen, and Obeahwomen were called upon to help the physically and mentally ill regain their health.